Test Your Knowledge Of Playing And Practicing Guitar

 How much do you know about becoming a great guitar player?
-There are lots of myths about playing and practicing guitar.
-Guitarists who believe in these myths struggle to reach their musical goals.
-Those who learn the truth make very fast progress and become awesome guitar players quickly.
+There are many myths about playing and practicing guitar that slow down your progress.

-A. Learning from as many sources as possible to become a well-rounded guitar player.
+Learning from as many sources as possible to become a well-rounded guitar player.

 Learning from too many sources hurts your progress (even if those sources are good).
 Here is why:

 You become overwhelmed from being exposed to too much information.
-This feeling of overwhelm makes you unmotivated to practice.
+This feeling of overwhelm makes you less motivated to practice.
 It becomes easier to learn the next new thing than to actually practice and become a better guitar player.

 - Randomized learning makes it hard to focus on specific goals.
 It also makes it hard to track your progress.
-You never really know how good you are and what you must do next to get where you want to go.
+You never really know how good you are and what to do next to get where you want to go.

 These problems slow down your progress and make you frustrated.